HaruYou27/Touhou-Double-Spell-Card/entity/Bullet/README.md

 maxBullet: The maxium number of bullets can possible have.
 Try to keep this number as low as possible so it wont hurt performance.
 Exceed the limit and no more bullet will be shoot out until some current active bullets hit something and free the slot.
 (Warning: Dont set it to some ridiculous value like few thousands, millons, whatever or your computer will crash.)

 Fire rate: The number bullets fire out the barrel in second.
 The maxium value is 60 because the game runs in 60fps.
 Higher value will cause bullet to overlap.
-(In CSGO they have to batch these bullet and send them in 1 go, which is kinda messy.)
+Use this or fill in cooldown directly .(In CSGO they have to batch these bullet and send them in 1 go, which is kinda messy.)

 Speed: Bullet travel speed in pixel per second.
 You can change it in run time but only new bullet will be affected (You can also do that with other variable, but somes does not have any effect and somes like this.)